Pensions in Chile: Pension reform of 1980-81

 On November 4, 1980, under the leadership of José Piñera, Secretary of Labor and Pensions under dictator Augusto Pinochet with the collaboration of his team of Chicago Boys, the PAYGO pension system was changed to a capital funded system run by investment funds.
 José Piñera had the idea of privatizing the pension system for the first time when reading the book Capitalism and Freedom from Milton Friedman Several (private) pension funds, the so-called Administradoras de Fondos de Pensiones (AFPs), have been implemented.

 For all citizens who are legally defined as workers, employers must pay a portion of earnings to a pension fund.
 Workers who had already paid in the old system got an option to continue to pay into the old system.
 But the statutory minimum contribution to the new private pension funds was set 11% lower than the contributions to the old pension system; therefore most workers changed to the new pension system.

 The members of the Chilean military who implemented the new AFP system excluded themselves from it, keeping their pensions from the Caja de Previsión de la Defensa Nacional.
 The pensions of the military are substantially higher than those of the rest of Chileans, being most often similar to the income they have during active service.
 However, differently from what a regular, society-wide, PAYGO system would operate, military pensions go to a small section of the population and are financed by all of the taxpayers in the country.

 Overview

-The Chilean workers yearly contributions in the private pension fund are amounting to about 3.5% of gross domestic product.
-The pension payments from the pension funds are still relatively low, mainly because yet just a few depositors have reached the retirement age.
-Until 2008 the private pension funds have accumulated capital of an amount of 52.77% of gross domestic product.
+The Chilean workers' yearly contributions in the private pension fund are amounting to about 3.5% of gross domestic product.
+The pension payments from the pension funds are still relatively low, mainly because few depositors have reached the retirement age.
+Until 2008 the private pension funds have accumulated capital to an amount of 52.77% of gross domestic product.